-This website has been designed to let you visualise and compare the environmental and social performance of nations relative to a “safe and just” development space.
-The purpose is to foster a public discussion about the meaning of a "good life" and what it could look like in a world that lives within planetary boundaries.
-This discussion is vital - and urgent - because no country currently meets basic needs for its citizens at a globally sustainable level of resource use.
-On this page, you can find information on the scientific research behind the website, the authors of the work, and other related information.
+This website has been designed to let you visualise and compare the environmental and social progress of nations relative to the Doughnut of social and planetary boundaries.
+The purpose is to foster a public discussion about the meaning of a "good life" and what it could look like in a society that operates within the means of the living planet.
+This discussion is vital - and urgent - because no country has been meeting basic needs for its residents at a globally sustainable level of resource use, nor is any on track to do so.

 This website is the result of a collaboration between the following individuals and institutions:

-The data visualisations were created by Andrew Fanning and William Lamb, with web application support from Peter Edwards at the University of Leeds.
+The national trends data visualisations were created by Rafael Gutiérrez Martínez at Codigo Visual and Andrew Fanning.
+The national snapshots data visualisations were created by Andrew Fanning and William Lamb, with web application support from Peter Edwards at the University of Leeds.
 The interview with Giorgos Kallis was kindly filmed and edited by Amalia Cardenas.
-Funding was generously provided by the Leeds Social Sciences Institute Impact Acceleration Account in association with the ESRC, and with additional in-kind contributions from each of the participating institutions listed above.
+Funding was generously provided by the Leeds Social Sciences Institute ESRC Impact Acceleration Account, Research England’s QR Strategic Priorities Fund, and with additional in-kind contributions from each of the participating institutions listed above.

 Our analysis adopts the "safe and just space" framework created by Kate Raworth.
 This framework combines the concept of planetary boundaries, originally proposed by Johan Rockström and colleagues, with the complementary concept of social boundaries.
 There are nine planetary boundaries related to critical Earth-system processes which jointly define the safe space that humanity should stay within to maintain the relatively stable conditions of the Holocene period.
 However, remaining within planetary boundaries is a necessary, but not sufficient, condition for sustainability.
 Human well-being must also be maintained, and it requires resources.
 The safe and just space framework therefore argues that development should occur within a doughnut-shaped space where resource use is above the level required to meet people's basic needs, but below the level that carries a substantial risk of crossing the nine planetary boundaries.